New users get 3 free summaries! Upgrade for unlimited access to 1,000+ book summaries.

 Who should read The Go-Giver?

-Is The Go-Giver just about charity or self-sacrifice?
+Is The Go-Giver just about business?

 Want the complete 20-minute summary?